s3ed-SEU/IT244/README.md

 # IT244 - Introduction to Database Project

-Global Research Collaboration Platform — A database system to manage research partnerships between universities, research centers, and researchers.
+Global Research Collaboration Platform  A DB system to manage research partnerships between universities, research centers, and researchers.

-**University:** Saudi Electronic University | **CRN:** 22166
+**University:** Saudi Electronic University |

 ## How to Use
 1. Create the database in MySQL